Jim Maxwell - Dip. ALC, Adv Dip. CBT/REBT, SMACCPH

 Over 20 years Coaching & Senior Management Experience

-I trained as a Life Coach and Psychotherapist and hold an Advanced Diploma in Life Coaching (ALC) and I am a Senior / Accredited Member of the ACCPH and also hold a Diploma in Rational Emotive Behavioural Therapy (REBT/CBT) recognised by both the National Counselling Society (NCS) and the British Association for Behavioural & Cognitive Psychotherapies (BABCP).
+I trained as an Life Coach and Psychotherapist and hold an Advanced Diploma in Life Coaching (ALC) and I am a Senior / Accredited Member of the ACCPH and also hold an Advanced Diploma in Rational Emotive Behavioural Therapy (REBT/CBT) recognised by both the National Counselling Society (NCS) and the British Association for Behavioural & Cognitive Psychotherapies (BABCP).

 Areas of coaching I deal with